stevearrants/style/docs/Punctuation.md

 Capitalize the first word of every bullet.
 Don't use semicolons after points in a bulleted list.
 Include a period at the end of the bullet only if that point is a complete sentence.
-And if one bullet point requires a period, all should have a period.
+If one bullet point requires a period, give all in the list a period.
 For example:

 > When you go to the store, please buy:
 >